homan-uppu/writing/2-Essays/VC will eat education/Draft 5 - Why venture capital will eat education.md

+## Intro
-As AI gets more powerful, most people won't be able to earn enough to recoup their investment in their education.
-AI attack's the core business model of education: paying for it.
+As AI gets more powerful, most people won't be able to earn enough to recoup their investment in their education because AI attacks the core business model of education: paying for it.

 This will happen because AI makes knowledge work (and eventually all work) more creative, by doing the less creative parts of it for us.
-The more creative our work becomes, the more its outcomes follow the power law distribution: the best capture the majority of the value created, and the median compensation becomes insufficient to live off of.
+The more creative our work becomes, the more its outcomes follow the power law distribution: the best capture the majority of the value created, and the median compensation becomes insufficient to live off of, let alone pay back education debt.

-In a world in which knowledge work is highly creative, the only business model for education that works is venture capital: putting money in the hands of students (instead of asking them to pay), in exchange for equity in their outcomes (the assets they will own in the future) because the few that strike big, will provide sufficient returns to compensate for the many that won't become good enough.
+In a world in which knowledge work is highly creative, the only business model for education that works is venture capital: putting money in the hands of students (instead of asking them to pay), in exchange for equity in their outcomes (i.e. some equity the assets they will own in the future) because the few that strike big, will provide sufficient returns to compensate for the many that won't become good enough.

-This essay is structured in 3 parts:
+This essay is structured in 4 parts:
 1. I start by establishing the relationship between creativity and the power law (and an insufficient median compensation), and why I believe they are impossible to disconnect from each other.
-2. Then, I explain how all knowledge work will become highly creative and hence will adopt the insufficient median come, which invalidates paying to learn as a viable business model for education.
+2. Then, I explain how all knowledge work will become highly creative and hence will adopt the insufficient median compensation, which invalidates paying to learn as a viable business model for education.
+3. After establishing why I believe the above claims are true with a high degree of confidence, I explore why the education system is bound to collapse catastrophically.
-3. Once it's abundantly clear that the current education system will collapse, I explore what the future of education will look like.
+4. I explore what the future of education will look like.

-If you're already bought into 1, and 2, you might want to skim fast / skip it and go straight to 3.
+If you're already bought into 1, 2, 3, you might want to skim fast / skip it and go straight to 4.
 ## The power law dominates creative fields.

 We've already observed that the power law dominates all creative fields: